Close

 Why iPhone Parental Controls Matter and How They Work

 Handing over an Apple device like an iPhone to your kid is like giving them the key to the internet.
 They now have access to unlimited apps and websites.
-But when you set parental controls on their phone for blocking inappropriate content, you can keep your kids safe and limit how they use their iPhone.
+But when you explore the built-in parental control options for blocking inappropriate content, you can keep your kids safe and limit how they use their kids’ iPhones.

-Beyond the obvious concerns, iPhone parental controls help reduce several specific risks, such as:
+Beyond the obvious concerns, Apple’s parental controls help reduce several specific risks, such as:

 • Exposure to harmful content (adult sites, violent media, age-inappropriate apps).